Contents

 - Pro

-Both individuals and corporate entities can sign up for a Kraken account, although the KYC process requires more documents for a corporate entity.
-Corporate accounts are only available at the Pro verification level.
+Both individuals and corporate entities can sign up for a Kraken account.
+Corporate accounts require additional documentation and are only available at the Pro level.

 Deposits and Withdrawals

-Before you can buy or trade cryptocurrencies on Kraken, you’ll need to deposit funds into your Kraken account.
+Before you can buy or trade, you’ll need to fund your Kraken account.

 See also: Best Crypto-friendly banks in Europe